wso2/docs-is/en/docs/learn/self-registration-and-account-confirmation.md

     ```

     !!! tip
-        The email template used to send this email notification is
+        The **AccountConfirmation** template is to send this email notifications.
-        the **AccountConfirmation** template.

         You can edit and customize the email template.
 For more information
         on how to do this, see [Customizing Automated